 Any member of the Honor Council may be removed from their position by a three-fourths vote of the eligible voting members of the Council.
 Conditions warranting removal may include, without limitation, any unexcused absence for a hearing or meeting, violation of the Honor Code or Standards of Conduct, violation of the Oath of Privacy, Standards of the Rhodes Community, or non-support of the procedural operations of the Council.
-An expressed lack of belief in the Honor System of Rhodes College, or nonsupport of the procedural operations of the Council.
-Removal may be sought by any member of the Honor Council or the Judicial Officer.
+An expressed lack of belief in the Honor System of Rhodes College, or nonsupport of the procedural operations of the Council or the Judicial Officer.
 A hearing will be held at which the person seeking removal will be heard as well as the Council Member whose removal is sought.
 The Council may hear other witnesses or consider other evidence as determined by the